dbrattli/Expression/README.md

 [Pythonic](https://docs.python.org/3/glossary.html).
 F# is in many ways very similar to Python, but F# can also do a lot of things better than Python:

-*Expressions evaluates to a value.
+*Expressions evaluate to a value.
 Statements do something.*

 - Strongly typed, if it compiles it usually works making refactoring much safer.
 You can trust the type-system.
 With mypy or Pylance you often wonder